-Obviously, each company has to assume its own responsibility but the Ministry should be forging a pathway and being a guiding light.
+Obviously, each company has to assume its own responsibility, but the Ministry should be forging a pathway and being a guiding light.
 Labor is much more than products and statistics.
 We’re amazed here in France that, with all the unemployment, there’s such a lack of good manual laborers.
 Know-how is being lost as the older generation retires and is not being replaced by motivated artisans to pick up the gauntlet.
-Government is not interventionism but it is inventiveness.
+Government is not interventionism, but it is inventiveness.
 It alone can have an overall vision and establish policies and procedures to reach viable goals

 The workplace should be uplifting for all parties with regard to apprenticeships, training, cooperation, sharing, advancement to name just a few areas.
 Individual and company prosperity as well as individual and company peace of mind are all linked.
 Are labor conflicts waning or waxing?
 Are workers more satisfied with their conditions and treatment?

 I’m not just talking about our Western countries.
 What about less-developed or third-world countries?
-What about child labor.
+What about child labor?
 Slavery and forced labor are not history.
 They are daily lives of millions of human beings around the globe, right under the nose of community and national rulership, and right now.
 What about women in the workplace?
-How can they benefit from real peace and prosperity in this world today?
+How can they benefit from real peace of mind and prosperity in this world today?